-Especially for the patients suffering from chronic illness and for those who are susceptible, Telehealth comes as a boon to help them access distant healthcare facilities – clinical and non-clinical.
+Especially for patients suffering from chronic illness and for those who are susceptible, Telehealth comes as a boon to help them access distant healthcare facilities – clinical and non-clinical.

-It comes up as an instant service, encouraging them to avail the best of facilities in the vicinity of their homes, without moving out of their premises.
+It comes up as an instant service, encouraging them to avail themselves the best of facilities in the vicinity of their homes, without moving out of their premises.

 Making healthcare available to patients, who are physically distant from the medical premises is what Telehealth promotes.
-This has a big effect on saving costs involved, on both ends – the healthcare providers and the patients both can effectively reduce their expenses and time, both.
-Faraway communication lowers the number of visits hence lessening the overall expenses and time involved.
+This has a big effect on saving costs involved, on both ends – the healthcare providers and the patients both can effectively reduce their expenses and time, Faraway communication lowers the number of visits hence lessening the overall expenses and time involved.

 It is as simple as this.
 As health-related facilities go online, the virtual world is busier and there is less need for the physical infrastructure to be set up.

-If things are being managed from farther proximity, why would there be a need to create a huge infrastructure, build clinics or hospitals, use resources like water/electricity etc.?
+If things are being managed from farther proximity, why would there be a need to create a huge infrastructure, build clinics or hospitals, use resources like water/electricity, etc.?
 All these can be avoided by indulging in online healthcare services.
-What better than this could happen!
+What better than this could happen?

-As telehealth provides care to patients in their homes and communities, the patients with infections or contagions need not travel to clinics/ hospitals.
+As telehealth provides care to patients in their homes and communities, patients with infections or contagions need not travel to clinics/ hospitals.
 Thus, reducing the spread of infections and diseases.

-Even for internal meetings, training sessions, administrative sessions etc., these distant healthcare facilities can be availed virtually, without any hassle.
+Even for internal meetings, training sessions, administrative sessions, etc., these distant healthcare facilities can be availed virtually, without any hassle.
 The only thing which is truly needed is good Internet speed and seamless collaboration.

 It is a tad tough to believe that this is possible, but it is true.
-These medical and non-medical Telehealth services prove to be highly secure, convenient and easy for patients and other stakeholders.
+These medical and non-medical Telehealth services prove to be highly secure, convenient, and easy for patients and other stakeholders.

-Since it rubs off most of the physical input in terms of infrastructure management, resource management and administrative hassles, it becomes easy to manage and maintain processes.
+Since it rubs off most of the physical input in terms of infrastructure management, resource management, and administrative hassles, it becomes easy to manage and maintain processes.

 It becomes easy to share these across doctors and patients, while the online appointment is going on.
 Documents like CAT Scans, X-rays, Blood reports, Videos, Photos, MRIs, etc. can even be transmitted prior to the appointment so that the doctor can even have a look at it and advice accordingly.

-Telehealth apps have a distinct feature of setting up reminders, alerts and notifications that can help them remember their medicine schedules, appointments with doctors, prescriptions and other relevant information that is useful to patients.
+Telehealth apps have a distinct feature of setting up reminders, alerts, and notifications that can help them remember their medicine schedules, appointments with doctors, prescriptions, and other relevant information that is useful to patients.

-Even doctors and other stakeholders can make use of this feature and avail desired notifications/reminders as required.
+Even doctors and other stakeholders can make use of this feature and avail of desired notifications/reminders as required.

 For monitoring and recording health parameters like blood pressure, oxygen level, blood glucose levels, and other statistics, wearable devices are a great help and they can easily transmit this data to the needed device.
 This transfer of information helps big time while doing any kind of health monitoring session with doctors.

 As with any happening technology, even Telehealth has its own set of hurdles to clear, for a perfect seamless implementation.
-Of course, there are solutions too and hence not an issue.
+Of course, there are solutions too, and hence not an issue.
 Here are the challenges Telehealth faces on its way:

 Both sound so similar but aren’t.
 Telehealth is a superset of Telemedicine, both of which have E-Health as their superset.
 Telehealth refers to a much broader scope of healthcare services as compared to Telemedicine.
 It consists of both – clinical and non-clinical healthcare services whereas Telemedicine looks at the clinical side only.

-Telehealth aims to offer administrative, educational, training functionalities apart from clinical and non-clinical healthcare services.
+Telehealth aims to offer administrative, educational, and training functionalities apart from clinical and non-clinical healthcare services.
 Telemedicine aims to offer traditional clinical diagnosis and monitoring.

 Telemedicine is older in age as compared to Telehealth.
 It came much before Telehealth popped in. but, with the advent of technology and rising demands, Telehealth came into the picture and embedded all of Telehealth within its periphery plus much more.